Towards Understanding Quality Challenges of the Federated Learning for Neural Networks: A First Look from the Lens of Robustness: Related work

-\citeauthor{localpoison} conducted a study on FL aggregators and attacks.
+The effect of attacks and aggregators on FL quality is an important topic, and it has been studied extensively. \citeauthor{localpoison} conducted a study on FL aggregators and attacks.
 They used Label Flip, Random Update, and their proposed attack with Krum, Median, and Trimmed Mean aggregators \citep{localpoison}.
 They also have studied the effects of non-iid distribution and the proportion of affected clients but only for one dataset.
-However, our study has some key differences with their study.
-Firstly, they omitted Federated Averaging, which is the baseline of FL, and as we showed before, is better than the other aggregators in Label Flip attack.
+However, our study has some key differences from their study.
+Firstly, they omitted Federated Averaging, the baseline of FL, and as we showed before, is better than the other aggregators in the Label Flip attack.
 Secondly, they only used untargeted attacks in their evaluations, whereas we also studied targeted attacks and mutators to simulate faults.
 Lastly, they only used naturally centralized datasets in a cross-device setting; in contrast, we also did a comprehensive study on a federated dataset and cross-silo FL setting.

-\citeauthor{advlens} studied model poisoning attacks in FL \citep{advlens}.
+Like the previous related study, \citeauthor{advlens} studied attacks in FL (more specifically model poisoning) and introduced a new attack technique \citep{advlens}.
 They introduced a targeted model poisoning attack and showed its effectiveness against Federated Averaging on the Fashion MNIST dataset.
 They also compared Krum and Median using their attack.
 This study is more focused on a variation of the targeted attacks.
 In contrast, we conducted a large-scale study on both untargeted and targeted attacks, mutators, and more aggregation techniques on all attacks.
 We also considered three datasets, one of which was naturally federated, and studied the effect of different distributions and the proportion of attacked clients.

-\citeauthor{lyu2020privacy} surveyed attacks and defenses in FL.
-They studied the attacks and defenses and compared them using their theoretical details and limitations \citep{lyu2020privacy}.
+Another work has surveyed attacks and defenses in FL, which is more theoretical than the previously discussed studies \citep{lyu2020privacy}.
+They studied the attacks and defenses and compared them using their theoretical details and limitations.
 Furthermore, they studied different privacy techniques used in FL.
 Consequently, our empirical study adds a practical value to their theoretical study and explores mentioned limitations in practice.

-So to summarize, our empirical study is more comprehensive than existing work.
-It also includes a real-world FL dataset, and finally, we also propose a simple but more robust aggregator.
+A summary of this paper's contributions compared to some of the more related works is reported in Table \ref{related_summary}.

-\section{Conclusion and Future Work}
+\section{Conclusion and future work}